 X

 He is currently a PhD candidate at the University of Bristol, UK, where he conducts research on synaesthesia in the context of Human-Computer Interaction (HCI) under the supervision of Prof. Atau Tanaka and Dr. Oussama Metatla.
+He is also the co-founder of the artistic research collective FEAMR and a resident at Noods Radio.

-His recent presentations and exhibitions include Serendipity Art Festival, Goa (2025); xCoAx, Dundee (2025); Spike Island, Bristol (2024); IRCAM, Paris (2022/2024); Outernet, London (2023); and Bargehouse, London (2022).
-His accolades include First Prize in the Bloomberg Design Competition (2017), a fully funded doctoral scholarship from the University of Bristol (2022), and selection as one of 100 Japanese Motion Graphic Creators (2020/2022).
+His recent presentations and exhibitions include ACMCHI (2025/2026); Serendipity Art Festival, Goa (2025); xCoAx, Dundee (2025); Spike Island, Bristol (2024); IRCAM, Paris (2022/2024); Outernet, London (2023); and Bargehouse, London (2022).
+His accolades include First Prize in the Bloomberg Design Competition (2017), a fully funded doctoral scholarship from the University of Bristol (2022), the Grant for Young Artists from the Pola Art Foundation (2026), and selection as one of 100 Japanese Motion Graphic Creators (2020/2022/2026).